tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/underlay-overlay-mapping-vnc.rst

    ``service supervisor-webui restart``

-   The **Physical Topology** section is now available on the Contrail Web UI.
+   The **Physical Topology** section is now available on the Tungsten Fabric Web UI.

 Viewing Topology to the Virtual Machine Level
 =============================================

-In the Contrail user interface, it is possible to drill down through displayed topology to the virtual machine level.
+In the Tungsten Fabric user interface, it is possible to drill down through displayed topology to the virtual machine level.
 The following diagram shows the virtual machines instantiated on a7s36 vRouter and the full physical topology related to each.

 .. _Figure 63: